Could you have undiagnosed Hepatitis C in the Lakes DHB? Find out this month

 White has been a nurse for 18 years specialising in gastroenterology, the digestive system, for 12 years.

-Hepatitis C is a blood-borne virus that infects the liver and causes inflammation and damage over time.
+Hepatitis C is a blood-borne virus that affects the liver and causes inflammation and damage over time.

 It is spread by blood to blood contact.